Your child's hearing

 When your young son or daughter has been diagnosed with a unilateral hearing loss, it is not an easy time for families.
 The diagnosis often comes as a shock.
 Most parents know little about hearing loss in children and there is a lot to learn.

 My daughter was diagnosed with a profound unilateral hearing loss in her left ear when she was 4.
-It did not come as a bolt out of the blue—she had been slow in talking—but the diagnosis consumed me for a while.
+It did not come as a bolt out of the blue - she had been slow in talking - but the diagnosis consumed me for a while.
 I tried to imagine what the world must sound like to her.
-I thought of all the stories I had read to her that she had probably never heard properly and I thought of all the times I had whispered ‘I love you’ in her left ear.
-A thousand questions ran through my head – the biggest one being about starting school.
+I thought of all the stories I had read to her that she had probably never heard properly and I thought of all the times I had whispered "I love you" in her left ear.
+A thousand questions ran through my head - the biggest one being about starting school.
+I wanted a crystal ball to see what the future might hold.

 All of our stories are different.
 Whether we find out our baby has a hearing loss through newborn hearing screening or later in childhood, we need information and knowledge to guide us to make decisions and help us raise a happy, confident and independent young person.
-Living with unilateral hearing loss is different to living with a hearing loss in both ears or hearing in both ears and it is evident from the messages posted on the Aussie Deaf Kids online forum that finding information about unilateral hearing loss, its impact on a child and how to successfully manage the hearing loss has been difficult for families.
+Living with unilateral hearing loss is different to living with a hearing loss in both ears or hearing in both ears and it is evident from the messages posted to the Aussie Deaf Kids online group that finding information about unilateral hearing loss, its impact on a child and how to successfully manage the hearing loss has been difficult for families.

-This is a guide to help lay the foundations for your child to grow into a healthy adult—a person who works, plays and loves.
+This is a guide to help lay the foundations for your child to grow into a healthy adult - a person who works, plays and loves.
 We have drawn on the current research on unilateral hearing loss as well as the experiences and thoughts of families who participate in the Aussie Deaf Kids online group.

-This information has been compiled to help you achieve just this.Thank you to the parents in our online group who have shared their thoughts and wisdom.
-Aussie Deaf Kids could not have produced this information pack without the Inger Rice Foundation.
+Thank you to the parents in our online group who have shared their thoughts and wisdom.
+Aussie Deaf Kids could not have produced this information booklet without assistance of the Inger Rice Foundation.
 We are very grateful for their support.

-Ann Porter
+Ann Porter AM

 Founder, Aussie Deaf Kids